What is the Pose Method?

-The Pose Method® is a system for teaching of human movement developed by a 2-time Olympic Coach Dr. Nicholas S. Romanov in 1977 in the former Soviet Union.
-The name of the method comes from the word “pose” or “body position”.
+The Pose Method® is a system for teaching human movement and sport specific techniques developed by a 2-time Olympic Coach Dr. Nicholas S. Romanov in 1977 in the former Soviet Union.
+The name of the method comes from the word “pose” or “body pose”.

 If you analyze the movement of any body through time and space, you will clearly see that the body passes through an infinite number of poses.
-Most of the positions (or poses) are transitional movements and are the result, not the cause, of proper positioning.
+Most of the poses are transitional movements and are the result, not the cause, of proper positioning.

 The Pose Method® can be applied to any human movement.
 In sports, application of the Pose Method® can dramatically improve training and racing performance, help prevent injuries and give a competitive edge.

 Teaching people to perform any movement using the Pose Method® leads to less deviations from the optimal parameters of what’s considered efficient technique and movement, making it a simpler, easier to replicate and a better controlled process.
 This ease of application and replication makes it easier and simpler to provide instruction, correct errors, address injuries and perform analysis of movement thus making the Pose Method® a perfect tool for coaching, analyzing , teaching, physical therapy and more.Certification Program